Server & Client Components

 Priority: P0 (CRITICAL)

-pages/directory instead of the App Router, ignore this skill entirely.
+pages/directory instead of App Router, ignore this skill entirely.

 Workflow: Add Server/Client Component Split

-- Default to RSC — Write components as async Server Components for data fetching.
+- Default to RSC — Async Server Components for data fetching.

 - Push

-'use client'to leaves — Only add for interactivity (onClick, useState, useEffect). - Compose via children — Pass Server Components as
+'use client'to leaves — Interactive leaf nodes only (Button, Form, Chart).
+Keep layouts/pages as Server Components to maximise RSC benefits. - Compose via children — Pass Server Components as

-childrento Client Components. - Serialize props — Ensure all Server-to-Client props are serializable (no functions, Dates, or Classes).
+childrento Client Components. - Serialize props — Server-to-Client props must be serializable (no functions, Dates, or Classes).

 - Guard secrets — Import